-Market sizing is about the possibility.
-Each organization wishes to improve this metric.
-But, before you embark on your journey for market dominance, you must first determine the size of the market.
-Only after that, you can devise a strategic approach to assist you acquire a larger portion of the pie.
+Market sizing is all about understanding the potential.
+Every business aims to improve this metric.
+However, before you set off on the path to market dominance, it’s crucial to first determine the size of the market.
+Only then can you craft a strategic plan to capture a larger share of it.

-A business has little chance of survival without a market.
-Recognizing the possible size and structure of the market is a vital step in the initial phases of building a business because it will serve to influence everything from your short and medium-term goals, product development, and pitching to investors.
+A business has little chance of success without a clear market.
+Understanding the current size and structure of the market is a critical step in the early stages of building a business.
+This insight will influence everything from your short- and medium-term objectives, product development, and even your ability to pitch to investors.

-Before you even consider utilizing a syndicated research study or data from last year, let me demonstrate how you can accomplish market sizing with new data that represents any market as it currently stands - not last quarter or last year.
+Before relying on syndicated research or outdated data from previous years, let me show you how to approach market sizing using fresh, up-to-date information that accurately reflects the market as it stands today—not from last quarter or last year.

 What is Market Sizing?